bkinaan/Ethical_Hacking/src/Terms and Definitions.md

 **Definition:** Digitally confirming code has not been altered since the original author created it.
 It employs a cryptographic hash to validate the code.

 ## Computer Security Exploit
-A set of instructions that takes advantage of a bug in the source code to cause unanticipated behavior.
+**Definition:** A set of instructions that takes advantage of a bug in the source code to cause unanticipated behavior.

 ### Types of Exploits
 There are many different types of exploits.
 They are generally classified by how the attacked communicates with the vulnerable software.